N. T. Rama Rao: Fourth term as Chief Minister

-Rao was sworn in as the chief minister for the fourth and final time in a spectacular ceremony at Lal Bahadur Stadium in the presence of non Congress(I) party leaders.
-He signed the file to impose total alcohol prohibition in the event to a thunderous applause from the crowd, fulfilling his election promise.
+Rao was sworn in as the chief minister for the fourth and final time in a ceremony at Lal Bahadur Stadium in the presence of non- Congress(I) party leaders including then-Tamil Nadu chief minister and his former flim star J. Jayalalithaa.
+He signed the file to impose total alcohol prohibition in the event to a applause from the crowd, fulfilling his election promise.
 Though NTR rewarded Chandrababu with cabinet minister for finance and revenue which are considered as plum posts, he denied berths to some of his loyalists.

 Lakshmi Parvati's increasing influence by accompanying NTR in his travels and her individual public appearances in cultural and social functions in which several ministers participated troubled several TDP leaders.
 Unhappy TDP MLAs congregated in hotel Viceroy and engaged in discussions about future course of action.
 Few representatives met NTR and asked him to assure to keep Lakshmi Parvathi out of politics, which was declined.
 Aware of the role of Chandrababu, NTR recommended the dismissal of him and his loyalists from the cabinet to the governor which was accepted.
 With the support of NTR's son Harikrishna and son-in-law Daggubati to dethrone NTR, MLAs elected N. Chandrababu Naidu as the leader of the legislature party.
 A final attempt by NTR to bring back the rebel MLAs to his fold turned futile.
 While NTR requested the governor to dissolve the assembly.
 Meanwhile representative from Chandrababu's faction informed governor of change of leadership of TDP legislature party with the requisite support of MLAs.
 Governor asked NTR to resign.
 Finally NTR resigned after 8 and half months of his being sworn in.
 Following this Chandrababu staked his claim to form the government and was sworn in as the Chief minister on 1 September 1995.

 Following this, NTR vowed to take revenge against Naidu in an interview with Reuters on 17 January 1996.
 NTR died the next day.
 Lakshmi Parvathi's faction formed a new party NTR Telugu Desam Party, and participated in the 1996 Lok Sabha elections but could not win a single seat.
 However she won in the by-election to the legislative assembly from Pathapatnam in October 1996.
 The party could not win any in the later elections.

-Awards and honors
+Awards and honours

 Rama Rao has received numerous honours and accolades, including the Padma Shri in 1968.
 He received an honorary Doctorate in 1978 from Andhra University.
 He also received three National Film Awards for co-producing Thodu Dongalu (1954) and Seetharama Kalyanam (1960) under National Art Theater, Madras, and for directing Varakatnam (1970).
 Rao garnered the Nandi Award for Best Actor for Kodalu Diddina Kapuram in 1970, and the Inaugural Filmfare Award for Best Actor – Telugu in 1972 for Badi Panthulu.